-My mom, my sister and I jumped into our rented Mazda after flying from Omaha to Boston this past Saturday – we were headed 3 hours north to New Hampshire!
+My mom, my sister and I jumped into our rented Mazda after flying from Omaha to Boston.
+We were headed 3 hours north to New Hampshire!

 As soon as we crossed the state line, we saw a huge sign that read “Welcome to New Hampshire!
 Live Free or Die.”
 Maybe it was the delusion of flying all day, but we thought this was the best state motto a state could have.
 We kept repeating the line throughout our trip, even when we were no longer in NH.

-New Hampshire is a beautiful state and although we only spent a few days in the state, I think I understand the motto more now that I’m back home.
+New Hampshire is a beautiful state.
+Although we only spent a few days in the state, I think I understand the motto more now that I’m back home.
 While it more than likely originated back during the Revolutionary War, it’s fun to find uses of the statement in today’s world.
 Think about how much our culture is centered around working and always being on the go.
 Are you really living free if you’re chained to your desk?

 I present to you: a guide to New Hampshire AND a guide on how to live more freely.